AztecProtocol/engineering-designs/docs/custom-slashing/dd.md

 - for each slot, call `Sentinel.processSlot` to get a map of validators and whether they voted
 - emit a `WANT_TO_SLASH` event for each validator that missed more than `SLASH_INACTIVITY_CREATE_TARGET` slots, slashing them for the amount specified in `SLASH_INACTIVITY_CREATE_PENALTY`

-When asked, it will agree to slash any validator that missed more than `SLASH_INACTIVITY_SIGNAL_TARGET` slots.
+When asked, it will agree to slash any validator that missed more than `SLASH_INACTIVITY_SIGNAL_TARGET` slots, so long as the amount is less than `SLASH_INACTIVITY_MAX_PENALTY`.

 ### A validator proposed an invalid block